postolache-andreea-miruna/3DMP/Horse automata/README.md

 ## Main components and joints
-I chose to divide the mechanism into the following components :
+### I chose to divide the mechanism into the following components :

 - head

+#### To make the head I made a canvas based on the stl from the main mechanism.

+#### I created the sketch based on the canvas and I extruded it.

+#### The head is located in front on a spacer body and it moves together with the support of the front legs.

 - tail

 - screw first tipe

 - screw second type

 - spacer body

 - body:
 		        - body front
 		        - body back
 		        - cam front